Day 5: Puente la Reina to Estella

 My Teva backup plan seems to be working out great; however, the lack of arch support quickly makes me tired.
 I am so thankful to see the first signs of Estella at the end of the day.

 We continue to hunt for the hotel and finally find it in the next plaza over.
 Thank the Lord!
-After we checked in, I take off my sandals…one of the most sweetest parts of the day, and continue along with my daily routine of showering and cleaning clothes.
+After we checked in, I take off my sandals – of the sweetest part of the day – and continue along with my daily routine of showering and cleaning clothes.

-Since we are in a hotel (by the way it’s very basic and nothing fancy), I began a search for a hair dryer.
+Since we are in a hotel (by the way it’s very basic and nothing fancy), I began a search for a hairdryer.
 I am determined to FINALLY blow dry my hair for the first time in days.
-After locating the host’s private door, I quietly knock and ask for a hair dryer.
-She does not speak English, and I have no idea how to translate “hair dryer” in Spanish.
+After locating the host’s private door, I quietly knock and ask for the luxury appliance.
+She does not speak English, and I have no idea how to translate “hairdryer” in Spanish.
 I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out drying my hair.
-Her eyes open wide, she smiles…YES!
-She finally understands.
-She disappears and walks deep into her room, bringing back the most ancient hair dryer I have ever seen in my life.
-I don’t care; I am just thrilled to have a hair dryer in my hands and the opportunity to feel like a girl again!
+Her eyes open wide, she smiles.
+YES, she gets it!
+She finally understands, disappears into the depths of her apartment, and brings back the most ancient hairdryer I have ever seen in my life.
+I don’t care; I’m thrilled to have a hairdryer in my hands and the opportunity to feel like a girl again!

-Clean, rested and hair styled with an amazing blow-out, Marilee and I head back to the main plaza to purchase food and water for the trail tomorrow.
+Clean, rested and hair styled with an amazing blow-out, Marilee and I head back to the main plaza to purchase food and water for tomorrow’s journey.
 We then hope to meet our Camino sisters (Anne from Ireland, Ki from Sweden, and Angela from UK) and celebrate Ann’s birthday.
 We wait and wait in the main plaza, but the girls are not here.
 I began to feel panic… Did we get the wrong time?
 Are we in the wrong plaza?
-After waiting a bit longer, we spot the girls and jump for joy.
-We eventually find a restaurant, and enjoy a wonderful evening of Cava, wine and a divine Spanish meal.
+After waiting a bit longer, we spot the ladies and jump in excitement.
+We eventually find a restaurant and enjoy a wonderful evening of Cava, wine, and a divine Spanish meal.

 Once nestled in my hotel, my heart is calm.
-I look forward to a full nights rest…and NO snoring!!!
+I look forward to a full night of rest…and NO snoring!!!

 Buena noche dear family & friends.